aitacaremote/Tech-Test-AI/README.md

 - Your final submission should include:
   - A Jupyter Notebook or Python script
   - Explanations using Markdown cells or comments
+- Submit your solution by replying to the original email with a link to your repository.
 - Time recommendation: **4–5 hours max**

 ---